-Democrat Suggests “Boss Of Everybody” Stephen Miller Is Pulling Trump’s Strings On Immigration
+Democrat Suggests ‘Boss Of Everybody’ Stephen Miller Is Pulling Trump’s Strings On Immigration

 Representative Jerrold Nadler, Democrat from New York and House Judiciary Committee Chairman, said on Sunday that he wants White House Advisor Stephen Miller to testify before Congress over the Trump Administration’s recent immigration proposals, The Hill reports.
-Nadler’s comments suggested that Miller, who has a reputation as a hardliner when it comes to immigration, is pulling the strings behind the scenes and driving conversations of policy around issues of immigration.
+Nadler’s comments suggested that Miller, who has a reputation as a hard-liner when it comes to immigration, is pulling the strings behind-the-scenes and driving conversations of policy around issues of immigration.

 President Donald Trump has in the past expressed annoyance with accusations that anyone other than himself was making decisions at the White House or otherwise shaping policy in his name.
 A notable example from early in his presidency followed an accumulation of media coverage indicating that Steve Bannon, another advisor with strong opinions on immigration who has since been dismissed from the administration, was in fact the brains behind Trump.
 As for Miller, Trump has been quick to correct the record.